BlockchainCommons/Gordian/Envelope/Examples.md

 ## Status

-These examples are actual, running unit tests in this package.
-The document and implementation as a whole are considered a draft.
+These examples are actual, running unit tests in the envelope reference implementation.
+The document and implementation as a whole are considered a work in progress.

 ## Common structures used by the examples